 Another form of European occupation was giving the rights to rule an area to private companies.
 These companies acquired territories both by signing treaties with local rulers and by fighting.
 In the lower Niger, the Royal Niger Company ruled on behalf of the British government, and the Imperial British East Africa Company was active in the area north of Lake Victoria and in British East Africa (later Kenya).
 In Tanganyika the German East Africa Company was given the responsibility of ruling the area on behalf of Germany.
 And in Southern Africa, the British South African Company (BSAC) occupied territory initially in Shona territory and later also defeated the Ndebele kingdom.
-Both areas became part of Rhodesia.
+Both areas became part of Rhodesia (now Zimbabwe).
 Later, the BSAC would also occupy the territory of modern Malawi.

 In many areas, the rule of these companies was met with fierce resistance and European governments were forced to take over.
-In Tanganyika a number of serious uprisings against the German East Africa Company forced the German government to send in reinforcements and take over direct control in 1889.
+In Tanganyika, a number of serious uprisings against the German East Africa Company forced the German government to send in reinforcements and take over direct control in 1889.
 Nevertheless, fighting in the area continued.
-The Hehe in the South fought until the end of the 1890s, and the Maasai resisted German rule in the North.
+The Hehe in the south fought until the end of the 1890s, and the Maasai resisted German rule in the north.
 The most famous resistance in the area, the Maji Maji revolt, was launched in 1905.
-And in

-Rhodesia, after an initial defeat the Shona and the Ndebele rose in resistance to colonial rule under the BSAC.
+This was an armed rebellion of Africans against German colonial rule in German East Africa (modernday Tanzania).
+The uprising was triggered by the resistance against a policy of the Germans that forced Africans to grow cotton for German colonial export.
+In Rhodesia, after an initial defeat the Shona and the Ndebele rose in resistance to colonial rule under the BSAC.
 The uprising was so fierce that the colonists were nearly fought off the territory.
 Only when the BSAC received reinforcements from the Cape Colony ruled by the British did the revolt end.

 The era of partitioning officially ended in the early 1900s.
 Yet, some areas were never really controlled by colonial governments - such as parts of Central Africa.
-In other regions, resistance continued for at least another decade, such in Angola and Somalia.
+In other regions, such as Angola and Somalia, resistance continued for at least another decade.
 Moreover, it took until the 1920s to settle all the colonial boundaries.
 The boundary between Nigeria and Cameroon, for example, was subject to various negotiations, as were the borders between Ghana and Togo, and between Kenya and Tanzania.
 The British sought information on indigenous settlement patterns and on several occasions tried to adjust the border to reunite political groups as it understood them.
-The border between Ghana and Togo was redrawn a number of times after World War I to reunify the states of the Dagomba and the Mamprusi which had originally been partitioned in the North.
+The border between Ghana and Togo was redrawn a number of times after World War I to reunify the states of the Dagomba and the Mamprusi which had originally been partitioned in the north.
 In other instances claims for reunification, from the Ewe for example, were dismissed.